eonrider/eonrider.github.io/services.md

 ## Support

 These services all have ongoing service and maintenance costs.
-If you use the services and would like to support me, please consider visiting the donate page and dropping me a little.
+If you use the services and would like to support me, please consider donating by dropping me a little.
 You can also consider supporting the projects directly by following the links in the **Service** column in the table above and seeing how they can be supported.